howerj/bit-serial/readme.md

 This is a project for a [bit-serial CPU][], which is a CPU that has an architecture which processes a single bit at a time instead of in parallel like a normal CPU.
-This allows the CPU itself to be a lot smaller, the penalty is that it is a lot slower.
+This allows the CPU itself to be a lot smaller, the penalty is that it is *a lot* slower.
 The CPU itself is called *bcpu*.

-The CPU is incredibly basic, lacking support for features required to support higher level programming (such as function calls).
+The CPU is incredibly basic, lacking features required to support higher level programming (such as function calls).
 Instead such features can be emulated if they are needed.
 If such features are needed, or faster throughput (whilst still remaining quite small) other [Soft-Core][] CPUs are